Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 -

-But sloppy repeat patterns or inconsistent color can undermine even the most stylish design.
+But sloppy repeats or inconsistent color can undermine even the best design.

-That’s why pairing stripe art with yarn‑dyed science is more than jargon.
-It’s a brand differentiator.
+That’s why pairing stripe design with yarn-dyed control is more than jargon — it’s a practical way to protect your brand’s consistency.

 FAQ (Quick Answers for Busy Buyers)